Coahuiltecan Language

 BIOS

 Eduardo de la Cruz who is a native Nahuatl speaker and has taught Nahuatl full time for twelve years, and currently holds the position of director at IDIEZ (Zacatecas Institute of Teaching and Research in Ethnology), a Mexican non-profit where he heads Nahua culture and language revitalization projects.
-He will advise the program on curriculum and instruction.
+In 2023, he advised the program on curriculum and instruction.

-Judith Landeros, will be assist with curriculum development and will be the class instructor for the program.
+Judith Landeros, assisted with curriculum development in 2023.
 She is a doctoral student at the University of Texas at Austin studying Cultural Studies in Education.
 Her family is from the ancestral territories of the P’urhépecha and Chichimeca.
 She is a former bilingual early childhood teacher and currently works in the Curriculum and Instruction department, College of Education at the University of Texas at Austin.

-Luis F. Avilés González, M.A., will support the program as the Linguistics Specialist.
-He is currently an assistant instructor at the University of Texas at Austin, and a third year graduate student pursuing a Ph.D. in Iberian and Latin American Linguistics.
+Luis F. Avilés González, Ph.D., In 2023, supported the program as the Linguistics Specialist.
+He was an assistant instructor at the University of Texas at Austin, and a third year graduate student pursuing a Ph.D. in Iberian and Latin American Linguistics.
+He is currently Program Manager at the UCCS Pre-Collegiate Program, in Colorado Springs, CO.

-Bobbie Garza-Hernandez will lead the outreach effort that will engage the community in the language program, which includes input about what they want to learn and how.
+Bobbie Garza-Hernandez, in 2023, led the outreach effort that engaged the community in the language program, which includes input about what they want to learn and how.
 Bobbie majored in Communications and Hispanic Relations at St. Edward’s University and is a resident of San Marcos, Texas.
 In 1997 she launched her public relations company, Pink Consulting, after serving as the Chief of Staff to former Austin Mayor Gus Garcia.
 She continues to work in community engagement for clients in Austin, TX.

 The Institute released its Coahuiltecan Traditional Ceremonial Songs CD and accompanying manual.
 This manual is made available to members of the Coahuiltecan community and people who follow an indigenous, ceremonial path.